BraydenLangley/metanet-playground/README.md

 # Peer Actions Command Kit

-The Peer Actions Command Kit packages a fully featured React component for searching MetaNet identities with `@` mentions and triggering familiar slash commands.
-It also ships with a demo front-end that showcases `/pay`, `/message`, and `/chat` flows wired to the [`@bsv/message-box-client`](https://www.npmjs.com/package/@bsv/message-box-client) API surface.
+The Peer Actions Command Kit packages a production-ready React component that searches MetaNet identities with `@` mentions and executes familiar slash commands against the live MessageBox overlay.
+It ships with a full demo that connects to [http://messagebox.babbage.systems](http://messagebox.babbage.systems), relays messages over WebSockets, and drives the [`@bsv/message-box-client`](https://www.npmjs.com/package/@bsv/message-box-client) plus `PeerPayClient` without mocks.

 ## ✨ Highlights

-- **Installable component** – Import `PeerCommandPalette` and drop it into any React 18 + Tailwind project.
+- **Real infrastructure** – Uses `PeerPayClient` + a wallet substrate to reach the public MessageBox host.
+No simulated responses.
-- **Command parsing** – Built-in parser for `/pay`, `/message`, and `/chat` including mention resolution and optional payloads.
+- **Command parsing** – Built-in parser for `/pay`, `/message`, and `/chat` with amount/message defaults and mention resolution.
-- **Peer directory search** – Type `@` to filter peers by handle or display name, complete with keyboard-friendly quick inserts.
+- **WebSocket listeners** – Subscribes to `direct_messages`, `live_chat`, and `payment_inbox` for inbound activity tracking.
-- **Action wiring** – Uses the `PeerPayClient` interface to send payments, direct messages, and live chat events.
+- **Identity search** – Demo integrates the `@bsv/identity-react` search API so you can add verified peers on the fly.
-- **Demo sandbox** – Explore the experience locally with mocked network calls that mimic the real client contract.
+- **Reusable component** – Drop `PeerCommandPalette` into any React 18 + Tailwind project and wire it to your own wallet client.

 ## 📦 Getting started